Code-Institute-Submissions/Milestone-project-86/README.md

 -   #### Returning Visitor Goals

-    1. As a Returning Visitor, I want to find the new programming challenges or hackathons.
+    1. As a Returning Visitor, I want to find the gym location.

         1. These are clearly shown in the banner message.
         2. They will be directed to a page with another hero image and call to action.